Opthimo/LaTeX-Inserting-Figures/README.md

 ## Questions

 1. Why is the `graphicx` package necessary for including images?

+The graphicx package provides the \includegraphics command, which is essential for loading and scaling external image files in LaTeX.

 2. What happens if you omit `\centering` inside a `figure`?

+If you omit \centering inside a figure, the image will be left-aligned by default, which may look unbalanced in the document.

 3. How does LaTeX number the figures automatically?

+LaTeX automatically numbers figures sequentially using the figure environment and updates references accordingly.

 4. Why is separating figures into their own folder helpful?

+Keeping figures in a separate folder helps organize your project, makes the source cleaner, and avoids clutter in the main directory.

 ---